doxkool/GravyRenderer/Readme.md

 There is no documentation for this at the moment and this project is only for my personal use but feel free to have fun with it if you want.

-# Setting-up the building environnement for Poutine
+# Setting-up the building environnement

 Please note that VSCode IDE is use to develop Poutine.

 ## Requirements
-Poutine Engine use `Cmake` to generate the project files.
+This project use `Cmake` to generate the project files.

 - VCPKG (Packages manager preconfigured to download the following dependecies automaticaly)
     - OpenGL            (Open Graphics Library)